-We should use much caution in our assertions that nature had made its work so complete in animal forms and furnished them with such wisely prepared principles that they could produce and administer remedies to suit, and not leave the body to find them.
-Should we so conclude and find by experiments that man is so arranged, and wisely furnished by Deity as to ferret out disease, purify and keep the temple of life in ease and health, we must use great care when we assert such to be undeniably true up to the present.
-The opposite opinion has had full sway for twenty centuries at least, and man has by habit, long usage, and ignorance so adjusted his mind to submit to customs of the great past that he will try to reason and bring his mind to such altitude of thought of the greatness and wisdom of the Infinite, that he may become insane or fall back in a stupor, and exist only as a living mental blank in the great ocean of life, where beings dwell without minds to govern their actions.
+We should use much caution in our assertion that nature has made its work so complete, in animal forms and has furnished them with such wisely prepared principles that they could produce and administer remedies to suit, and not leave the body to find them.
+Should we so conclude and find by experiment that man is so arranged, and so wisely furnished by God as to be able to ferret out disease, purify and keep the temple of life in ease and health, we must use great care when we assert such has been undeniably true up to the present date.
+The opposite opinion has had full sway for twenty centuries at least, and man has by habit, long usage and ignorance so accustomed his mind to submit to the teachings of the great past that he will try to reason and bring his mind to such an altitude of thought of the greatness and wisdom of the Infinite, that he may become insane or fall back in a stupor, and exist only as a living mental blank in the great ocean of life, where 'beings dwell without minds to govern their actions.
 It would be a great calamity to have all the untrained minds shocked so seriously as to cause them to lose the mite of reason they now have, and be sent back once more to dwell in Darwin's protoplasm.
 I tell you there is danger, and we must be careful and show the people small stars, and but one at a time, till they can begin to reason and realize that God has done all that the wisest can attribute to Him.

 If we acknowledge the intelligence of a God, we have placed ourselves in a position that we are called upon by all that is great, good, and intelligent to investigate all the facts in the works to ascertain if they are worthy the belief in an Omnipotent.
 Make no assertion previous to investigation.
-If it be the machinery of life, justice would say a careful and thorough investigation is unavoidable, because we have now on trial the mechanical works of the mind of the Infinite, and we are oath-bound to tell the truth, and nothing but the truth.
-To become qualified jurors in this case we must remember the apprenticeship, the days of which have been that of a constant worker, through all eternity to date.
-And if time and experience have anything toward perfection in knowledge and operative skill.
-God has had it all.
+If it be the machinery of life, justice would say a careful and thorough investigation is unavoidable, because we have now on trial the mechanical works from the mind of the Infinite, and we are oath-bound to tell the truth, and nothing but the truth.
+To become qualified jurors in this case we must remember the apprenticeship, the days of which have been those of a constant worker, through 'all eternity to the present date.
+And if in time and experience favor anything toward perfection in knowledge and operative skill, God has had it all.